 The Young Adult Eating Disorders Program is a regional program designed to assist young adults between the ages of 18 and 25 years who suffer with eating disorders to achieve normalized eating, healthy weight and an improved relationship to their body and self.
 For more information, please visit Young Adult Eating Disorders

 Referring to the Program

 A Physician's referral is required to be admitted to the program.

-For more information about the program, call 905-895-4521, ext.
+For more information about the Child and Adolescent Eating Disorders Program, please call 905-895-4521, ext.
 2825.